 Rated by: Thomas

-Henderson is a well-known wetsuit brand for good reason – the company offers quality suits at very affordable prices.
-Not surprisingly, the Henderson Thermoprene Men's 3mm Shorty Wetsuit Springsuit Front Zip offers the same high quality and affordability that the brand has been known for and, for these reasons, we included it in this best wetsuits roundup.
+Henderson is a well-established brand in wetsuits and for good reason – the company is known for offering quality suits at very affordable prices.
+This Thermoprene Men's 3mm Shorty Wetsuit Springsuit offers that same high quality and affordability synonymous with the brand hence we've included it as a warmer weather, or "spring suit", in this best wetsuits roundup.

-The Henderson Thermoprene Pro 3mm is a professional level wetsuit so you can only expect the best in terms of performance.
+Despite the entry price, the Henderson Thermoprene Pro 3mm is an advanced level wetsuit that you won't find restrictive in terms of performance.

-One exciting feature is the improved material of the Thermoprene which is engineered to follow the body contours of the person wearing the suit.
+A standout feature is the improved Thermoprene material used here which is engineered to closely follow the body contours of the person wearing the suit.

-The new wetsuit material is now capable of stretching by up to 250 percent.
-This degree of elasticity is unprecedented and a significant improvement over the 180 percent stretching capability of the material used in older suits.
+This will have something to do with the new material being used here now being capable of stretching by up to 250 percent.
+This degree of elasticity is unprecedented and a significant improvement over the 180 percent stretching capability of the material used in their older suits.

-Aside from comfort, every proper wetsuit must be able to give the wearer excellent insulation and keep the body warm.
-As expected the Henderson Termoprer Pro 3mm excels in this area as well, thanks to a number of design enhancements made to the suit.
+Of course, aside from comfort, a wetsuit must be able to give the wearer excellent insulation and keep the body warm.
+The Henderson Termoprer Pro 3mm excels in this area as well, thanks to a number of design enhancements built into the suit.

 For instance, the amount of seams in the suit has been reduced to a minimum.
-This means that heat loss via the seams has been reduced as well, allowing your body to stay warm for longer periods of time.
+This means that heat loss via the seams has been reduced overall, allowing you to stay warm for longer periods of time.
 In addition, each seam is blind stitched and doubled glued to prevent heat loss even further.